TykTechnologies/tyk-demo/CONTRIBUTING.md

 In this scenario you have made updates to the repo which you want to commit back to master.

-Before making a pull request, please check that **all tests are working correctly**.
-Run the `./scripts/test.sh`, if any tests fail then please resolve.
+Before making a pull request, if your changes are to an existing deployment, please check that **all tests are working correctly** by running the `./scripts/test-all.sh` script.
+If any tests fail then please resolve.

 If you have made changes to APIs or Policies, you can run the export script to update the version controlled data files: